BananaSlugLabs/attiny-flex-peripheral/readme.md

     - (Future) Larger chips could potentially support off load EEPROM to store sequences
     - (Future) HID support for keypads, quadrature encoders, etc

-## Devices:
+## Variant: I2C

-### ATTiny402
+### Limitations (ATTiny402)

+- Flash: 4k
 - Pins: 8 (5 available + UPPI)
 - RAM: 256 byte
-- Flash: 4k

-#### Constraints

-- Memory:
-    -ATTiny402 has 256 bytes of ram.
-    - ~50 LEDs seems plausible
-    - Idea: Increase by using flash and eeprom for lookup tables
+Can support as many LEDs as memory will permit in theory, however, the current limitation tops off at ~70 LEDs.
+It is possible to increase this value, but given the memory constraints I considered it a trade off that allowed for optimization.